-11 Further detail will be included in the full technical report
+&lt;sup>10 Further detail will be included in the full technical report

-12 Principal component analysis (PCA) was constructed using correlation matrices with standardised means of zero and standard deviations of 1.
+&lt;sup>11 Principal component analysis (PCA) was constructed using correlation matrices with standardised means of zero and standard deviations of 1.
+See Appendix: PCA construction

-13 In this table, numbers represent standard deviations (SD) and numbers in brackets are standard errors (SE).
+&lt;sup>12 In this table, numbers represent standard deviations (SD) and numbers in brackets are standard errors (SE).
 OLS Regressions are reported with clustered standard errors at the school level for the HL composite score results, which were run separately from the EFAL results.
 This table combines both outputs for readability.
 The average means for the control group in each cohort is included for reference.
 All the composite scores were normed to a standard deviation of 1 and a mean of 0 and vary between -2 and +2.